jaspector

 A building permit is required for all new construction, additions, renovation, alteration, or demolition in Bath County, with listed exceptions.
 Bath County administers building permits and inspections under the Virginia Uniform Statewide Building Code (USBC).
 Bath County's flood protection ordinance applies additional review in special flood hazard areas identified on FEMA mapping, and the county can require permits even for work otherwise exempt under the USBC if located in a flood hazard area.

-Typical processing time is Applicants will be notified within 5 working days whether the application has been approved, requires further information, or is denied..
+Building permit processing times in unincorporated Bath County, VA typically run Applicants will be notified within 5 working days whether the application has been approved, requires further information, or is denied..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Bath County, VA.
 The following work is generally exempt: One-story detached storage sheds or playhouses under 200 square feet; Fences and privacy walls no taller than 6 feet; Retaining walls supporting no more than 2 feet of unbalanced fill; Small swimming pools no greater than 150 square feet, no more than 5,000 gallons, and no more than 24 inches deep; Replacement of existing LP gas tanks with the same size in the same place by a gas supplier; Replacement of windows and doors of the same size and similar operation; Replacement of plumbing fixtures without changes in drain, waste, vent, or water supply; Replacement of switches, receptacles, luminaires, and paddle fans; Replacement of mechanical appliances not fueled by gas or oil; Replacement of siding or roofing and up to 100 square feet of roof decking; Replacement of floor covering; Replacement of interior wall covering; Installation of cabinets; Paint or wallpaper; Other minor and ordinary repair work deemed not to affect public health or safety; Farm buildings and farm structures that meet USBC exemption conditions (including floodplain and mudslide-related limitations).
 Note: Exempt from building permit does not mean exempt from zoning, floodplain, health-department, or other approvals.
 Bath County may still require zoning or floodplain review even for permit-exempt work.
 The current statewide USBC exemptions (13VAC5-63-80) are broader in some categories than the county's residential brochure.
 Confirm with Bath County Building, Planning and Zoning before proceeding.
+When in doubt, confirm with the local building department before starting work.